canerucal/garbageMonitoring/README.md

 `python manage.py createsuperuser`

+`.env file must be created in main project folder.
+And SECRET_KEY, DB_NAME, DB_PASSWORD values must be defined.
+Otherwise it won't work`

+`Another solution is you can modify settings.py file.
+But it is not recommended because of security issues.`

 `python manage.py runserver`

 And also you need to create a database for logging.
 Table and column names can be found on models.py